 - Boman, G. Horn, P. Howard and V. Niemi, “UMTS Security“, Electronics & Communication Engineering Journal, Vol. 14(5), pp. 191-204 (2002) (“Boman”).

-In Professor Dolev’s Opinion, the expert related to things discussed in Professor Herzberg’s opinion, and appended the following publications:
+In his expert Opinion, Professor Dolev related to things discussed in Professor Herzberg’s opinion, and appended the following publications: